txpipe/scrolls/README.md

 - Rust over Haskell: this is not a statement about the languages, both are great languages, each one with it's own set of trade-offs.
 Since most of the Cardano ecosystem is written in Haskell, we opt for Rust as a way to broaden the reach to a different community of Rust developers (such as the authors of this tool). _Scrolls_ is extensible, it can be used as a library in Rust projects to create custom cache collections.
 - bring your own db: storage mechanism in _Scrolls_ are pluggable, our goal is to provide a tool that plays nice with existing infrastructure.
 The trade-off is that you end up having more moving parts.

+### How does this tool compare to _Oura_?

+There's some overlap between _Oura_ and _Scrolls_.
+Both tools read on-chain data and output some data result.
+The main difference is that Oura is meant to **_react_** to events, to watch the chain and actuate upon certain patterns.
+In constrast, _Scrolls_ is meant to provide a snapshot of the current state of the chain by aggregating the whole history.

+They were built to work well together.
+For example, lets say that you're building an app that uses Oura to process transaction data, you could then integrate _Scrolls_ as a way to lookup the source address of the transaction's input.

-> How do I read the data using Python?
+### How do I read the data using Python?

 TODO

-> How do I read the data using NodeJS?
+### How do I read the data using NodeJS?

 TODO